Cy5er/Portfolio/Deep Learning/Assignment 8/README.md

 - **Loss Function**: Use a mean squared error (MSE) loss between the predicted noise and the actual noise added during the forward process.
 - **Optimization**: Train the model using the Adam optimizer, tuning hyperparameters such as learning rate, batch size, and number of diffusion steps.
 - **Training Loop**: Iterate over epochs, sampling timesteps and noisy images, and update model parameters based on the computed loss.

----

-## Results & Visualizations
-1. **Training Loss Curve**
-   *Plot showing the decrease in MSE loss over training epochs, indicating model convergence.*

-2. **Diffusion Process Visualization**
-   *Examples of images at different noise levels during the reverse diffusion process, illustrating gradual denoising.*

-3. **Generated Samples**
-   *Final generated images synthesized from random noise, demonstrating the quality and realism of the DDPM outputs.*

----

-## Conclusion
-The DDPM successfully learns to reverse the diffusion process, generating realistic images from random noise.
-The model’s performance, as evidenced by the loss curves and sample outputs, demonstrates the potential of diffusion models for generative tasks.
-Future work may focus on refining the noise schedule, scaling the architecture, and experimenting with alternative loss functions to further enhance sample quality.